LeeyuenDong/Dissertation/README.md

 # Dissertation

-This is the code for GWR, GWANN and GWRF
+This is the code for Geographically Weighted Regression (GWR), Geographically Weighted Artificial Neural Network (GWANN) and Geographically Weighted Random Forest (GWRF).